qyangaa/notes/Optimization/OPT_Week13.md

 ### Affine invariance

 + Algorithm is affine invariance
-+ But bounds are not affine invariance, depend on m, M, L..
++ But bounds are not affine invariant, depend on m, M, L..

 #### Self-Concordance